 May Hobbs Letters, National Archives Depository, Pretoria

-The modestly named May Hobbs collection contains some hundreds of letters to her from the well-known South African politician Jan Smuts.
+1.1 The modestly named May Hobbs Collection contains some hundreds of letters to her from the well-known South African politician Jan Smuts.

-There are a number of Smuts collections in the National Archives in Pretoria, South Africa.
+2.1 There are a number of Smuts collections in the National Archives in Pretoria, South Africa.
 Indeed, a Smuts collection was the first one formed when National Archives began and is numbered A1.
-Given the range and the importance of Smuts’ activities, it is not surprisingly that this is both extremely large and also very complex, and also that there are other relevant collections in addition.
+Given the range and the importance of Smuts’ activities, it is not surprisingly that this Collection is both extremely large and also very complex, and also that there are other relevant collections in addition.
 One of these is composed by the 400 manuscript letters written by Smuts to May Hobbs.
+However, because of the way it has been named and archived, it is rarely associated with Smuts.
+In WWW research, ‘finding’ it was a product of routine searching through collections randomly and finding that it was in fact ‘all Smuts’.

-The correspondence between them started in February 1919 and continued through to Smuts’s death in May 1950, a momentous period in South African history.
-His letters are friendly, chatty and familiar, and are Smuts’ side of exchanges between close friends who are comfortable with each other and whose relationship could sustain some frankness about disagreements or problems that arose.
+2.2 The correspondence between Smuts and Hobbs started in February 1919 and continued through to Smuts’s death in May 1950, covering a momentous period in South African history.
+His letters are friendly, chatty and familiar, as Smuts’s side of exchanges between close friends who are comfortable with each other and whose relationship could sustain some frankness about disagreements or problems that arose.
 The very last letter is dated 11 May 1950.
-On a slip of paper place inside the envelope, in May Hobbs’ writing, is — “He took ill May 28 – Last letter – Only messages through Mr Cooper his faithful Secretary, who read my letters to him, when he was able to hear them & sent his answers to me – Died Sept 11th 50”.
+On a slip of paper place inside the envelope, in May Hobbs’s writing, is — “He took ill May 28 – Last letter – Only messages through Mr Cooper his faithful Secretary, who read my letters to him, when he was able to hear them & sent his answers to me – Died Sept 11th 50”.
 All very sad, although part of life’s rich pattern.

 - ‘The country is a good one with the ‘indispensable native’ doing the labour’